 If a student cannot meet the minimum cumulative standards within one period of enrollment, an appeal may NOT be approved without the submission of a completed academic plan.
 The academic plan must demonstrate how the student will meet the SAP standards by a specific point in time.
 If the student deviates from the academic plan, financial aid eligibility will be suspended.

 In order to be eligible for financial aid for a semester or term in which financial aid has been suspended, an appeal must be approved prior to or during that semester or term.
 To ensure that an appeal is reviewed, students must submit their appeal no later than two weeks prior to the end of the semester or term.
 Appeals will NOT be considered for a semester or term that has already ended.
 It is the responsibility of the student to pay all outstanding balances on his/her account while waiting for an appeal decision.
 Regardless of the appeal decision, students are responsible for any late fees incurred.

 Note: Financial aid appeals are NOT the same as academic appeals.

-If an appeal is denied or is not submitted, in order to regain financial aid eligibility, the student must meet the minimum SAP standards when SAP is evaluated at the end of the next semester in which the student is enrolled.
+If an appeal is denied or is not submitted, in order to regain financial aid eligibility, the student must meet the minimum SAP standards when SAP is evaluated at the end of the next semester or term in which the student is enrolled.